in Blog

 Data strategy is not reserved for big companies with tons of data.
 Small businesses could also benefit from building a data strategy that can help them scale.
 A data strategy is a requisite tool as your enterprise looks to become data-driven.
 It is not a once-and-done project but a long-term initiative that adopts a holistic view of people, processes, and technology.

 That said, a data strategy framework will help you build and implement your data strategy by creating a roadmap around data management.
 The process of developing a data strategy varies from one organization to another.
-Your company size, data maturity level, and industry all determine the steps you take.
-As you devise your data strategy, keep in mind the 5-step data strategy framework explained above.
+Your company size, data maturity level, industry, and regulatory environment all shape the specific steps you take.
+But the five fundamentals — business alignment, architecture, ownership, governance, and ongoing review — apply across organizations of every scale.

 References